uureel/batocera.pro/README.md

 # batocera.pro
 <b>Provides installers and updaters for Batocera</b><br>
-`Run these installers using xterm or ssh`
+`Run these installers from xterm or ssh`
 <br>
 <br>
 <br>